trip-Codes/Todo-list/README.md

 # Todo-list
-A responsive to-do list with HTML, CSS, and JavaScript.
-Have fun.
+Welcome to the TodoList project!
+This simple web application allows you to keep track of your tasks and manage your daily activities effectively.
+It has been created using HTML, CSS, and JavaScript.